UAK-35/laravel-response-compression/README.md

 ## Middleware Overview

-The package includes the following middleware:
+This package provides the following middleware:

-### 1. ETag Middleware

-Generates ETag headers for HTTP responses to enable efficient client-side caching.
-Clients can use the If-None-Match header to determine if the resource has changed, reducing bandwidth usage.

--   Use Case: Ideal for APIs and static content where responses may remain unchanged for multiple requests.

-### 2. Compression Middleware
+### 1. Compression Middleware

-Compresses HTTP responses using Gzip or Brotli, depending on the client's capabilities.
-This significantly reduces the size of response payloads, improving load times.
+Applies Gzip or Brotli compression to HTTP responses based on client support.
+This reduces the size of the response payload and enhances load times.

--   Use Case: Perfect for large JSON responses, static content, or any data-heavy endpoints.
+Ideal For: Large JSON responses, static files, or data-intensive endpoints.

-### 3. Cache Control Middleware
+### 2. HTML Minification Middleware

-Adds Cache-Control headers to responses, instructing clients and proxies on how to cache responses.

--   Use Case: Ensures predictable caching behavior for dynamic and static content.
+Minifies HTML responses by removing unnecessary whitespace and formatting to reduce payload size.

 ---

 ## Setup

 ### Register Middleware

-To enable the middleware, register it in app/Http/Kernel.php:

 #### Global Middleware